Documentation

 The name of the exported video file

-The frame rate of the exported video (60fps is recommended)
+The frame rate of the exported video.
+60fps is recommended for youtube uploads.

 Audio options for the video (No audio, App Audio, Custom Audio).
 Note that app audio uses the current volume of the app, so adjust it accordingly before exporting (you may need to reduce it to avoid sound clipping)